-Mail servers that are closer to you in geographic distance will return messages faster.
-It’s recommended that you keep the default setting for automatic mail server selection.
+Status nodes that are closer to you in geographic distance will return messages faster.
+It's recommended that you keep the default setting for automatic Status node selection.
 With automatic selection enabled, Status can measure the latency of messages between servers and choose the fastest one for you.

-If you want to connect to your own mail server, or to one running on a specific trusted device, you can add a custom mail server.
+If you want to connect to your own Status node, or to one running on a specific trusted device, you can add a custom Status node.

 If you want to add a custom name, you can register an ENS username.
 Go to Profile > ENS usernames.
 When you register or connect an existing ENS username to your Status chat key, others can then find you by this username.
 You can also display it in place of your three word name.

 Public chats are like radio channels.
 You can tune into a channel, but you will only see messages if others are broadcasting on that channel.
 You can start your own conversation and invite others by going to [...] in the top right corner and sharing the channel with others, e.g. https://get.status.im/chat/public/introductions

 Status is a web3 enabled browser.
 A web3 enabled browser can open any website, but on top of that allows you to use decentralized apps, or ‘DApps’.
 In order to do so, Status injects an object into the DOM of a given site, allowing that site to reference your account on the blockchain—with your permission first.

 Typically, DApps use the Ethereum blockchain to send and receive information and process payments that would conventionally be stored on a centralized server.
 DApps present little risk of a single party controlling and profiting from your data.